Michael Easley inContext Logo

 We must ask, ‘What is that passage saying?
 What did it mean to them?
 Is there an application today?’
 For example, in this passage, we would jump over to Ephesians 2:14-15.
 Paul’s saying that Jesus did everything the law couldn’t do, as stated in Romans 10:4.
 You’re not righteous because of what you do; You’re righteous because you believe.
 Go to 2 Corinthians 8, and study what it says about giving above and beyond your ability.

 Prosperity theology is a lie from hell that speaks only of material and physical blessings.
 Ephesians 13 reminds us that He has blessed us with every spiritual blessing in the heavenly places in Christ.
 You need to understand what you have.
-You’re forgiven.
+Christ already forgave you.
 He’s patient with you.
 He’s reconciled you, and He’s called you his adopted child.
 You’re part of the Kingdom of God.
 You’re assured of your ongoing forgiveness.
-You’re assured of your salvation on the last day as you confess.
+You are assured of your salvation on the last day as you confess.
 You’re assured He is going to raise you from the dead.

 Find more episodes of Ask Dr. E here.